Virginia: Business

 Based on data As of 2020, Virginia is home to 204,131 separate employers plus 644,341 sole proprietorships.
 Of the 144,431 registered non-farm businesses in 2017, 59.4% are majority male-owned, 22% are majority female-owned, 19.6% are majority minority-owned, and 8.9% are veteran-owned.
-Twenty-one Fortune 500 companies are headquartered in Virginia As of 2024, with the largest companies by revenue being Freddie Mac, General Dynamics, Northrup Grumman, and Capital One.
-The largest by their number of employees are Dollar Tree in Chesapeake and Hilton Worldwide Holdings in McLean.
+Twenty-four Fortune 500 companies are headquartered in Virginia As of 2024, with the largest companies by revenue being Freddie Mac, Boeing, RTX Corporation, Performance Food Group, and Capital One.
+The two largest by number of employees are Dollar Tree in Chesapeake and Hilton Worldwide Holdings in McLean.

 Virginia has the third highest concentration of technology workers and the fifth highest overall number among U.S. states As of 2020, with the 451,268 tech jobs accounting for 11.1% of all jobs in the state and earning a median salary of $98,292.
-Many of these jobs are in Northern Virginia, which hosts a large number of software, communications, and cybersecurity companies, particularly in the Dulles Technology Corridor and Tysons Corner areas.
+Many of these jobs are in Northern Virginia, which hosts a large number of software, communications, and cybersecurity companies, particularly in the Dulles Technology Corridor and Tysons areas.
 Amazon additionally selected Crystal City for its HQ2 in 2018, while Google expanded their Reston offices in 2019.